Nexmo/station/_documentation/voice/voice-api/guides/ssml.md

 # SSML

-Nexmo's Voice API allows you to send text using a number of tags from the XML-based [Speech Synthesis Markup Language](https://www.w3.org/TR/speech-synthesis11/) (SSML).
-This enables you to mix multiple languages, to control the speed, volume and pitch of synthesised text, and to control pronunciation of words and numbers,.
+The Nexmo Voice API allows you to send text to speech to a call using a number of tags from the XML-based [Speech Synthesis Markup Language](https://www.w3.org/TR/speech-synthesis11/) (SSML).
+This enables you to mix multiple languages, to control the speed, volume and pitch of synthesised text, and to control pronunciation of words and numbers.

 In an [NCCO](/api/voice/ncco) `talk` action, you can send SSML tags as part of the text string.
 They must all be wrapped in a `speak` root tag.
 You may use either single quotes or escaped double quotes around attribute values on SSML tags.